ygalanak/ReviewerTemplates/README.md

 **Author:** [Yannis Galanakis](https://www.yannisgalanakis.com); <galanakis.gian@gmail.com>

 This template helps to act a reviewer in a peer-reviewed journal.
 You can create in `R` Markdown the cover letter to the Editor and the reviewer report.
 The templates are based on [Yannis Galanakis' Data Analysis Template](https://github.com/ygalanak/DataAnalysisTemplate).
-From these templates, you may export your `.Rmd` file into `.tex`, hence `.pdf`, or `.docx`.
+From these templates, you may export your `.Rmd` file into `.tex`, hence `.pdf`.
 An `.html` option would be available but not used for peer-reviewing activities.

 # Cover letter
 It uses its own template and generates a letter.
 The letter can be used further to apply for a grant or any other purpose.